 [Also Read: AR/VR Trends & Predictions for the Upcoming Years]

 4. Medical IoT

 Despite the long-standing sluggishness in adopting IoT in the healthcare sector, medical IoT is developing rapidly.
 While the medical IoT may seem complex and contain many solutions, its use cases perform several core functions, ranging from simple tracking solutions to complex automation.
 These functions serve as the key pillars of a smart hospital, focusing on clinical excellence, patient-centered care, and operational efficacy.

 5. Voice technology

-Both Microsoft and Amazon have been making substantial progress in the voice technology domain.
-The former has gone into a partnership with Nuance Communications for building voice-enabled EHR platforms for both clinical intelligence and administrative tasks.
-The latter, on the other hand, has built multiple healthcare “skills” on Alexa.
-These skills can save both time and stress by informing patients about the wait time in each clinic or hospital.
+Microsoft and Amazon have been making substantial progress in voice technology.
+Microsoft has partnered with Nuance Communications to build voice-enabled EHR platforms for clinical intelligence and administrative tasks.
+And Amazon has built multiple healthcare “skills” on Alexa.
+These skills can save time and stress by informing patients about the wait time in each clinic or hospital.

 Telehealth is transforming the ways patients interact with healthcare providers.
 Some of the most impactful technologies under telehealth are telemedicine, mobile health (mHealth) apps, video conferencing, remote patient monitoring, and more.
 The use of telehealth skyrocketed during the pandemic as the technology helped eliminate unwanted contacts while allowing patients to manage their conditions.
 Telehealth can also be clubbed with IoT devices and wearables to effectively manage high-risk patients by tracking their activity data.